-These days, it might seem absurd to consider a late-night show without some sort of monologue (even After Midnight tweaked its format to add one), but the traditional leadoff segment began as a fluke.
+Today it might seem absurd to consider a late-night show without some form of a monologue, but the traditional leadoff segment began as a fluke.

 The origin of the opening monologue was recounted by The Tonight Show orchestra conductor Skitch Henderson in an interview with the Television Academy Foundation, originally recorded in 2002.
 (Henderson passed away in 2005, at age 87.)